Undergraduate College Admissions Assistance

 Likewise, no middle or high school student should become so lost in an overloaded calendar of courses and activities as to have overlooked the joy of the actual learning taking place in coursework and carefully selected extracurricular pursuits.

-Experiences both within and outside the classroom greatly impact the likelihood of a successful and seamless transition to the undergraduate experience.
+Experiences both within and outside the classroom greatly impact the likelihood of a academic and college admissions success and a seamless transition to the undergraduate experience.

 Who Are You?

 My approach guides each young adult through a process of self-discovery to learn more about their academic and personal strengths and assume responsibility for their path ahead.
 Academic “advising” begins way before high school.
 Yes, all students need to reach their highest academic potential but, if the entirety of the message they hear focuses solely on maximizing their GPA, we miss an opportunity to help each student have experiences that prepare them for personal and academic success.

 Experience gives each young adult the power and confidence to be themselves!

 A Strategic Educational and College Admissions Plan Includes

 There’s no magic formula for being accepted into a selective university, but I can guide each family through the college application process as well as increase the likelihood that your student will be successful throughout high school, and have a seamless transition to their undergraduate community.